Skip to Main Content

 • "Scientific data underlying peer-reviewed scholarly publications resulting from Federally funded research shall be made freely available and publicly accessible by default at the time of publication, and no embargo by a publisher or others shall be imposed, nor will such be recognized by NASA."

-• "All proposals or project plans submitted to NASA for scientific research funding shall include a DMP that describes whether and how data generated through the course of the proposed research3 will be shared and preserved (including timeframe) or explains why data sharing and/or preservation are not possible or scientifically appropriate.
+• "All proposals or project plans submitted to NASA for scientific research funding shall include a DMP that describes whether and how data generated through the course of the proposed research will be shared and preserved (including timeframe) or explains why data sharing and/or preservation are not possible or scientifically appropriate.
 At a minimum, DMPs shall describe how data sharing and preservation will enable validation of published results, or how such results could be validated if data are not shared or preserved."

 Software: